gunturoktavianto/isolated-shopee/solution.md

 2. In a real browser environment, some of the browser fingerprinting techniques would work differently than they do in Node.js.
 A complete implementation would need to run in a browser or use a headless browser like Puppeteer.

-3. Shopee's security code changes frequently (2-5 times daily), so this implementation might need to be updated to match the latest version.

-## Recommendation for Production Use

-For a robust implementation that can withstand Shopee's frequent security updates, I recommend:

-1. Creating a browser extension or using a headless browser to run the actual Shopee security code.
-2. Intercepting the request to `/v2/shpsec/web/report` to capture the actual payload structure.
-3. Using the obtained `risk_token` for subsequent API requests.

-This approach would be more resilient to changes in Shopee's security implementation.